DenisPershke/DenisPershke/README.md

 - 🔭 I’m currently working on pojectom loader for minecraft chita
 - 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on играм
+- 👯 I’m looking to collaborate on game
 - 📫 How to reach me: Telegram @PershkinDev / Discord pershkin